-Every year, dermatology practices prescribe thousands of prescriptions requiring Prior Authorization!
-Obtaining it is a challenge especially with the patients who are looking to seek proper medications.
-The job of a dermatologist also gets confusing as lot of them does not understand the specifications of insurance with their new modifiers.
+Every year, dermatology practices prescribe thousands of prescriptions requiring Prior Authorization.
+Obtaining it is a challenge especially among patients who are hoping to secure stronger medications.
+Accordingly, research suggests that this issue is highly prevalent among specialist health service providers such as dermatologists.
+Moreover, the job of a dermatologist often gets confusing as a lot of them do not understand the specifications of insurance.

-There are changes happening all the time that an in-house team might be unaware of!
-Also, any medical billing team both in-house and off-shore need to stay ahead with the amendments that impact practice management.
+But what does all of this mean for products and treatments that do require prior authorization?
+Well, there are changes happening all the time that an in-house dermatology team must be aware of.
+Also, any medical billing team both in-house and off-shore need to stay ahead with any amendments that impact practice management.

-In either ways, reducing TAT and errors in first time PA requests optimizes revenue cycle management methods of a healthcare practice.
-Dermatology service providers must look for effective processes and a competent team that will improve their financial credibility and simultaneously remove doubts from the patient’s mind about the prescribed form of treatment.
+Either way, reducing TATs and errors in first-time PA requests can optimize revenue cycle management methods of healthcare practice.
+Dermatology service providers must therefore look for effective processes and a competent team that will improve their financial credibility and simultaneously removes doubts from the patient’s mind about the prescribed form of treatment.

-A comprehensive back-end team equipped with disruptive technology that upgrade processing of PA requests is the way forward for all!
+In essence, a comprehensive back-end team equipped with disruptive technology that upgrades the processing of PA requests is the way forward for all.

-While looking for a partner, your first prerogative should be to look for a vendor that understands practice administration process.
+While looking for a partner, your first prerogative should therefore be to look for a vendor that understands the practice administration process.

-Credentialing and adjudication requirements are different with payers and a good revenue cycle management company will ensure required checks and balances.
-Prior authorization for dermatology services has more to do with prescription and drug coverage benefits check.
+Credentialing and adjudication requirements are different from business to business and therefore a good revenue cycle management company will ensure required checks are made and that all accounts balance.
+Prior authorization for dermatology services has more to do with prescription and drug coverage benefits checks.

-Reducing timelines with cost effective solutions reducing billing costs admirably should be the strategic outlook for any provider.
-A competent vendor that is willing to ensure better pre-authorization will give your medical claims a road-map ahead.
-They will reduce your AR days and also help you achieve business excellence.
+Reducing timelines with cost-effective solutions reduces billing costs considerably and so this should shape the strategic outlook for any provider.
+A competent vendor that is willing to ensure better pre-authorization will give your medical claims department a road-map.
+They will reduce your AR days and also help you to achieve business excellence.